Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

 For calculations, we put our model on a cylinder along the $x$-direction with periodic boundary conditions along the $y$-direction, with a pair of open zigzag edges, see Fig.~\ref{fig:schematic}.
 The Hamiltonian is re-expressed as a sum of layer contributions, $H=\sum_{i}H_{i},$ connecting the two open edges.
 Links that cut the dual curve (dashed line in Fig.~\ref{fig:schematic}) separating adjacent layers, make equal contributions to the adjacent $H_{i}.$ The energy current across the dual curve is obtained from the continuity equation,

-Here $\hat{J}_{ij}$ is the energy current from layer $j$ to $i,$ (see S.M. for expression of interlayer thermal currents) and we consider it as a sum of contributions $\hat{J}_{ij}(x)$ starting from one edge ($x=0$) to the other ($x=L_x$).
-In bulk gapped systems, for a sufficiently long cylinder, $J_{ij}(x)=\langle \hat{J}_{ij}(x) \rangle_{T}$ will decay and ultimately vanish deep in the bulk.
-In this situation, $J_{ij}$ is essentially the sum of two (Hall) currents associated with the respective open ends, and like in Ref. \cite{kitaev2006anyons}, we are interested in the Hall current associated with one of the edges, e.g., $J_{ij}^{\text{H}}=\sum_{x\leq L_{x}/2}J_{ij}(x).$ The averaging includes both quantum and thermal.
+Here $\hat{J}_{ij}$ is the energy current from layer $j$ to $i,$ and we consider it as a sum of contributions $\hat{J}_{ij}(x)$ starting from one edge ($x=0$) to the other ($x=L_x$).
+In situations where the thermal Hall currents are essentially due to the edge modes, the Hall current associated with one of the edges is given by $J_{ij}^{\text{H}}=\sum_{x\leq L_{x}/2} \langle \hat{J}_{ij}(x)\rangle.$ The averaging includes both quantum and thermal.
 In the steady state, the labels $ij$ can also be dropped.
 Thermal Hall conductivity $\kappa_{xy}$ is obtained by taking the temperature derivative of $J^{\text{H}}.$

-We use the standard purification-based finite temperature Tensor Network method \cite{purification_pollmann} for performing the quantum and thermal averaging, where imaginary time evolution of state is carried by applying evolution operator as a matrix product operator(MPO) with W-II approximation, described in reference \cite{time_evolution_zaletel} -- see S.M. for more details.
+We use the standard purification-based finite temperature Tensor Network method \cite{purification_pollmann} for performing the quantum and thermal averaging, where imaginary time evolution of the state is carried by applying the evolution operator as a matrix product operator (MPO) with W-II approximation, described in Ref. \cite{time_evolution_zaletel} -- see appendix for more details.

-Benchmarking of the finite temperature purification method was done (see S.M.) against Exact Diagonalization (ED) calculation of one of the Kitaev plaquette fluxes at finite temperature and a small field of $h/K=0.025,$ and we found very good agreement between the two even at temperatures as low as $T/K=0.01.$
+Benchmarking of the finite temperature purification method was done (see appendix) against Exact Diagonalization (ED) calculation of one of the Kitaev plaquette fluxes at finite temperature and a small field of $h/K=0.025,$ and we found very good agreement between the two even at temperatures as low as $T/K=0.01.$ However the thermal Hall calculations at even smaller fields taking us well inside the ITO phase are substantially more expensive to implement numerically because of higher bond dimension and smaller Trotter size requirements.
+We complement the finite temperature study of $\kappa_{xy}/T$ with finite DMRG calculations of ground state topological entanglement entropy $\gamma$ both inside and outside the ITO phases.
+Note that the ITO phase is rather well-studied in the literature, and moreover the experimental interest is in magnetic fields that lie well outside the ITO - this further motivates us to focus in the field range upwards of those needed to suppress ITO.